Alice Sterling Honig, Ph.D.

 Areas of Specialization

-- Child development, parenting, cross-cultural study of children and families, language and cognitive development, quality care-giving with infants and toddlers, observation and measurement techniques with children, pro-social and moral development, models and exemplary programs for enriching children's lives.
-Therapy for parents with puzzling/worrisome behaviors or needs for academic/language assessments with their children.
+Child development, parenting, cross-cultural study of children and families, language and cognitive development, quality care-giving with infants and toddlers, observation and measurement techniques with children, pro-social and moral development, models and exemplary intervention programs for enriching children's lives; teaching kids to conserve environments and 'go green'; the importance of play for young children; assessments for enhancing teacher effectiveness; promoting emergent literacy and bilingualism in children; therapeutic techniques for decreasing stress as well as bullying in the lives of children and adults.

 - Ph.D., Developmental Psychology, Syracuse University